cerebralnomad/Recipe-Scribe/README.md

 Version 2.0 is considered feature complete at this time. <br>
 I don't plan any further development for the forseeable future, barring any bugs found.<br>
-Get the standlone Linux executable or the AppImage from the [Releases Page](https://github.com/cerebralnomad/Recipe-Scribe/releases/tag/v2.0-stable)<br>
+Get the standlone Linux executable or the AppImage from the [Releases Page](https://github.com/cerebralnomad/Recipe-Scribe/releases/tag/v2.0.1-stable)<br>
 A Flatpak is now available on [Flathub](https://flathub.org/apps/com.cerebralnomad.recipescribe).<br>
 There might be a snap later.<br>

 [![Flathub Icon](https://flathub.org/api/badge?locale=en)](https://flathub.org/apps/com.cerebralnomad.recipescribe)

 ![Screenshot](/screenshot/rs_main_window.png?raw=true "Screenshot")
 ![Screenshot](/screenshot/rs_dark_mode.png?raw=true "Dark mode screenshot")
 ![Screenshot](/screenshot/rs_search_window.png?raw=true "Search Window Screenshot")

 ## Installation
+#### Flatpak
 The simplest and recommended method to run the program is from the Flatpak.
 If you haven't used Flatpaks, you may need to install it, at least on Ubuntu.
 ```